cockroachdb/docs/src/current/v23.2/live-migration-service.md

 The following connection strings are specific to your configuration:

 - External connection string for the source database.
-- External connection string for the CockroachDB database.
+- External connection string for the target CockroachDB database.
 - Internal connection string for the LMS.

 You should specify these in external Kubernetes secrets.
-For details, see [Manage external secret](#manage-external-secret).
+For details, see [Manage external secret](#manage-external-secrets).

 {{site.data.alerts.callout_danger}}
 Storing sensitive keys in external secrets is **strongly** recommended.